marshmallow-code/webargs/docs/index.rst

 Why Use It
 ==========

-* *Simple to use*.
-Parse your request arguments using a declarative syntax.
+* **Simple, declarative syntax**.
+Define your arguments as a mapping rather than imperatively pulling values off of request objects.
-* *Code reusability*.
+* **Code reusability**.
 If you have multiple views that have the same request parameters, you only need to define your parameters once.
 You can also reuse validation and pre-processing routines.
-* *Self-documentation*.
+* **Self-documentation**.
 Webargs makes it easy to understand the expected arguments and their types for your view functions.
+* **Automatic documentation**.
+The metadata that webargs provides can serve as an aid for automatically generating API documentation.
-* *Cross-framework compatibility*: webargs provides a consistent request-parsing interface that will work across the major Python web frameworks.
+* **Cross-framework compatibility**.
+Webargs provides a consistent request-parsing interface that will work across the major Python web frameworks.

 Inspired by `Flask-RESTful's <http://flask-restful.readthedocs.org/en/latest/>`_ reqparser, webargs offers a lightweight, cross-framework solution to request parsing that's simple and fun to use.